The Birmingham Zoo is home to approximately 950 animals from many continents, including many endangered species nestled on 122 acres.

 In the wild, animals are either the hunter or the hunted.
 In the Predator building, catch a fishing cat and pounce on a Pallas cat.
 These kitties prefer fresh meat to catnip any day!

-From Sumatran orangutans to pocket-sized tamarins, primates have lots of personality.
+From Sumatran orangutans to tiny tamarins, primates have lots of personality.
 Listen for the distinct call of gibbons and look for lemurs, primates found only on the island of Madagascar.

 The Junior League of Birmingham – Hugh Kaul Children’s Zoo is the place to be for the young and young at heart.
 See the Cahaba River’s fishes at the Stream, ride the carousel and brush the sheep in the barn.